DaftMobile/ReduKt/redukt-thunk/README.md

 }
 ```

-* Associated with suspending function that are executed by `thunkMiddleware` in a foreground coroutine.
+* Associated with suspending function that is executed by `thunkMiddleware` in a foreground coroutine.

 ```kotlin
 interface CoThunkAction<State> : ForegroundJobAction {